MithunAmalraj/QuickBooksIntegration/README.md

 ASP.NET
-IMPORTANT: This repository hosts code and project management for ASP.NET With QuickBooks Integration developed by Quickbooks Developers team, for use in ASP.NET applications.
+**IMPORTANT**: This repository hosts code and project management for ASP.NET With QuickBooks Integration developed by Quickbooks Developers team, for use in ASP.NET applications.

 **I have included a sample on how to work with modules like Customers,Customer Payments, etc.**